When is WandaVision TV series released on Disney+?

 — Disney (@disneyplus) January 1, 2020

-Precisely what WandaVision might be about stays one thing of a thriller at this stage, though we do know that it’s going to include six episodes and can see Elizabeth Olsen and Paul Bettany reprising their MCU roles as Wanda Maximoff and Imaginative and prescient respectively – with the latter seemingly introduced again following his demise in Avengers: Infinity Conflict.
+Precisely what WandaVision will likely be about stays one thing of a thriller at this stage, though we do know that it’s going to include six episodes and can see Elizabeth Olsen and Paul Bettany reprising their MCU roles as Wanda Maximoff and Imaginative and prescient respectively – with the latter seemingly introduced again following his demise in Avengers: Infinity Battle.

 The collection can even star Teyonah Parris (Mad Males), Kat Dennings (Thor), Randall Park (Ant-Man and the Wasp) and Kathryn Hahn (Personal Life).

-The celebs have up to now in contrast the collection to a sitcom, calling the present ‘bonkers” in an interview with Leisure Weekly.
+The celebrities have to date in contrast the collection to a sitcom, calling the present ‘bonkers” in an interview with Leisure Weekly.

 Olsen mentioned, “It is a mash-up between American sitcoms throughout the decades and Marvel film with these characters.”